rust-lang/rustc-dev-guide/src/diagnostics/making-diagnostics-translatable.md

   }
   ```

-- Create the actual text of the diagnostic in `locales/en-US.ftl`
+- Create the actual text of the diagnostic in `compiler/rustc_expand/messages.ftl`:
-  (also relative to crate directory root):

   ```fluent
   expand_proc_macro_derive_tokens =